Voter identification laws: Mexico

-In Mexico voting is a voluntary right and is exercised protected by secrecy.
-Electoral laws are created by the federal government through the INE: National Electoral Institute (formerly IFE: Instituto Nacional Electoral 1990-2014).
-A free photo ID or elector's card is issued by right to all citizens of Mexico over 18, but sometimes months prior.
+In Mexico, voting is a voluntary right and is exercised protected by secrecy.
+Electoral laws are created by the federal government through the INE: National Electoral Institute (formerly IFE: Instituto Nacional Electoral 1990–2014).
+A free photo ID called the Voter Credential card is issued by right to all citizens of Mexico over the age of 18, but sometimes months prior.
 Being allowed to commence paperwork before turning 18 is decided upon the day and month of birth, and how it plays in the current year's electoral calendar, as the institute suspends all new registries several months prior to any election.
-This action allows young Mexicans turning 18 within an inactive period to still enroll and guarantee their right to participate in the coming election.
-Full legal age in Mexico is 18 for both born and naturalized citizens.
+This allows young Mexicans turning 18 within an inactive period to still enroll and guarantee their right to participate in the coming election.
+The full legal age in Mexico is 18 for both born and naturalized citizens.

-The voting ID card was introduced in 1990 by the now inactive IFE as a tool to "properly identify electors in a country with a history of voters casting multiple ballots and curious vote counts resulting in charges of fraud."
+The voter ID card was introduced in 1990 by the now inactive IFE as a tool to "properly identify electors in a country with a history of voters casting multiple ballots and curious vote counts resulting in charges of fraud."
 After 2014 the IFE was deemed permanently inactive due to minor constitutional reforms; therefore, the INE was simultaneously created.
 Although both institutes carry out almost exactly the same tasks and duties, this change allowed for yet further homogenization of elections in the country and opening way to what many Mexicans and members of the international community call the first ever legal elections in the country, in 2017.
-The INE elector's card is currently used in Mexico as the main mean of age and identity validation for legal, commercial and financial purposes, making this a vital document for all Mexicans over the age of 18, and consequently broadening the chance for more citizens participating on election day.
+While there is no single official identity document in Mexico, the INE voter's ID is currently the most widely accepted identity document in the country for legal, commercial and financial purposes, making it a vital document for all Mexicans over the age of 18, and consequently broadening the chance for more citizens participating on election day.